Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Conclusions

 Beyond the single-source blip search outlined here, it is also interesting to consider events in which a non-luminous lens affects the astrometric trajectory of \emph{multiple sources} in a short time interval.
 Such events may not be detectable by probing for solitary blips, since the lensing deflection of any given source might be too small to be statistically significant.
 Furthermore, observing two or more sources undergoing gravitational lensing due to the same lens would likely yield a much better determination of the physical parameters of the lens.
 Conventional likelihood optimization, as used in this work, is likely not computationally feasible for carrying out a ``multi-blip'' search due to the number of free parameters in such a model.
 Machine learning tools will likely accelerate the pattern recognition of those correlated lensing deflections---an avenue we will explore in future work.

-Our analysis pipeline and mock catalog are not just applicable to \textit{Gaia}.
-The tools we provide in this work can be used on past astrometry legacy archives (e.g. HSTPROMO~\cite{van2013local}, PHAT~\cite{dalcanton2012panchromatic}) as well as future astrometric surveys (e.g.~the Nancy Grace Roman Space Telescope~\cite{Roman}, THEIA~\cite{THEIA}) with minor adjustments.
+Our analysis pipeline and mock catalog are not just applicable to \textit{Gaia} DR4.
+The tools we provide in this work can be used on past astrometry legacy archives (e.g. HSTPROMO~\cite{van2013local}, PHAT~\cite{dalcanton2012panchromatic}), as well as future astrometric surveys (e.g.~the Nancy Grace Roman Space Telescope (formerly known as WFIRST)~\cite{Roman}, GaiaNIR~\cite{hobbs2017gaianir,hobbs2019voyage}, THEIA~\cite{THEIA} with minor adjustments, and of course \textit{Gaia} DR5, which is projected to contain all collected \textit{Gaia} data~\cite{ESA_data_release}).
 Charting out several isolated, electromagnetically quiet BHs will be a major milestone in astrophysics, and help in the understanding of their formation mechanisms.
 Finally, isolated BHs are also pristine laboratories for Beyond the Standard Model Physics searches.
 The extreme gravity near a BH can give rise to BSM signals, most notably through superradiance~\cite{1971JETPL..14..180Z,PhysRevLett.28.994,Starobinsky:1973aij,lasenby_2016,Baryakhtar_2017,Baryakhtar_2021}.

-Transient astrometric weak lensing is a powerful probe of the distribution and properties of known compact remnants, such as black holes and neutron stars, as well as extreme overdensities in the dark matter distribution.
+Transient astrometric weak lensing is a powerful probe of the distribution and properties of known compact remnants, such as BHs and neutron stars, as well as extreme overdensities in the DM distribution.
 We look forward to the application of our tools to these studies.

 \acknowledgments